Frequently Asked Questions

 General hours for lessons are Mondays- Wednesdays with start times from 10am to 7pm.
 Saturdays are offered twice monthly for adult students depending on interest level.
 Please specify your availability within this time frame on the contact form.

 The first lesson is a chance for us to determine if I am the right teacher for you or your child.
 If either of us feel this is not the case, I am happy to make a referral to a more appropriate activity or another teacher.
-In this case, the lesson will be charged at the drop-in fee of $35 for 30 minutes (children) or $60 for an hour (adults).
+The intro lesson is $40 (30 minutes).

 I do not offer complimentary “meet and greets”.
 I feel that the best way to determine if my lessons are right for you or your child is to take a lesson.
 As such, the student must rent a violin prior to the first lesson to be able to get an accurate feel for lessons.
 Please see the “Obtaining a Violin” section to select the appropriate sized instrument for the student.